IncredibleProgress/Sweetheart/README.md

 Since Ubuntu operating system can be used in any cloud services and as usual software within Windows 10/11, it provides an incredible way for any organization to develop, deploy, and administrate powerful responsive apps including AI keeping high capabilities of integration with the already existing tools like databases, MS-Excel, or SAP.

-Sweetheart provides a Python|JSX centric approach leading you implementing best components and best practices.
+Sweetheart provides a Python and JSX centric approach leading you implementing best components and best practices.
 Due to the top-rated place of the Python language regarding to data processing, calculations and AI, this makes Sweetheart a fast and ideal toolkit for innovative ideas.

 Sweetheart is shared under the [CeCILL-C FREE SOFTWARE LICENSE AGREEMENT](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).